QuantEcon/lecture-python-programming.myst/lectures/parallelization.md

 independence of tasks holds true.

 When you see us using ordinary `range` in a jitted function, it is either because the speed gain from parallelization is small or because independence fails.

+% Dask

+% To be added.

+% GPUs

+% Just say a few words about them.
+How do they relate to the foregoing?
+Explain that we can't introduce executable GPU code here.

 ## Exercises